steve12345585/SnipeOffice/sd/README.md

-# LibreOffice Impress / Draw Application
+# SnipeOffice Impress / Draw Application

 The core directory for the impress/draw applications.